 Don’t let fear of surprises or too much trust in your organization’s management result in the wrong kind of oversight — the oversight that misses areas of risk.
 At the least, a third-party agreed upon procedures engagement can help improve accuracy in reporting.
 At best, you may mitigate the risk of fraud and reputation damage.
 Contact us with your questions about internal controls and risk management support for not-for-profits.

-Sarah Antle, CPA, CFE, is a Certified Fraud Examiner and Senior Manager with DMLO CPAs.
+Sarah Antle, CPA, CFE, is a Certified Fraud Examiner and Director with DMLO CPAs.
 For full bio and contact info, click here.